microsoft/AttackSurfaceAnalyzer/README.md

 ## How to Use Attack Surface Analyzer

-Run the following commands in an Administrator Shell (or as root)
+Run the following commands in an Administrator Shell (or as root).
+You can replace `asa.exe` below with either the launch script included in your package (`AsaLaunch.bat`) or by accessing the binary in the `res` folder directly.

 ### CLI Mode
 To start a default all collectors run: ```asa.exe collect```